Conformative Filtering for Implicit Feedback Data: User taste Group Detection using HLTA

-Similarly, $Z_{14}$ identifies a group of users with a taste for the movies ``The Seige'', ``Mask of Zorro'', ``Daylight'' and ``The River Wild''.
-It is grouped together with $Z_{13}$ under $Z_{22}$, which indicates that the two tastes tend to be co-possessed, and $Z_{22}$ identifies the users who tend to have both tastes.
+Similarly, $Z_{14}$ identifies another group of users with a taste for the movies {\tt The Seige}, {\tt Mask of Zorro}, {\tt Daylight} and {\tt The River Wild}. $Z_{14}$ and $Z_{13}$ are grouped under $Z_{22}$ in the model structure, which indicates that the two tastes tend to be co-possessed, and $Z_{22}$ identifies the users who tend to have both tastes.

-Different parts of the model represent different genres and a variety of tastes are detected.
-For example, we see that $Z_{1148}$ represents users who consume children-animation movies like ``Tarzan'',``Rugrats'',``Mulan'' and ``Winnie the Pooh and the Blustery Day'' and $Z_{1147}$ represents users with taste for the children-comedy movies ``The Great Muppet Caper'', ``Pete's Dragon'' and ``The Muppets take Manhattan''.
-Similarly, other parts of the model represent users who have taste for different genres like horror, documentary, sci-fi, noir etc.

-\section{Conformative filtering}
+\section{Conformative Filtering}

-Suppose we have learned an HLTM $m$ from implicit feedback data and suppose there are $K$ latent variables on the $l$-th level of the model, each with two states $s0$ and $s1$.
-Denote the latent variables as $Z_{l1}$, \ldots, $Z_{lK}$.
-They give us $K$ taste-based user groups $Z_{l1}=s1$, \ldots, $Z_{lK}=s1$, which will sometimes be denoted as $G_1$, \ldots, $G_K$ for simplicity.
-In this section, we show how these taste groups can be used for item recommendation.
+Suppose we have learned an HLTM $m$ from an implicit feedback dataset and suppose there are $K$ latent variables on the $l$-th level of the model, each with two states $s_0$ and $s_1$.
+Denote the latent variables as $Z_{l1}, \ldots, Z_{lK}$.
+They give us $K$ user taste groups $Z_{l1} = s_1, \ldots, Z_{lK} = s_1$, which will sometimes be denoted as $G_1, \ldots , G_K$ for simplicity.
+In this section, we explain how these user taste groups can be used for item recommendation.